You are listening to the Sean Hannity Radio Show Podcast.

 You get 60 freedom.

-Urge your Congressman, Congresswoman to join the Freedom Caucus.
+Urge your congresswoman to join the Freedom Caucus because they got this done.

 They got the waiver in that allows states to totally opt out.

-They understood and got assurances from Health and Human Services Secretary Price on very important issues to me, like defunding Planned Parenthood.
+They understood and got assurances from Health and Human Services Secretary Price on very important issues to me like defunding Planned Parenthood.

-And they made this thing work and they got the win for the president, and we got a trillion dollars in savings.
+And they made this thing work and they got the win for the president.

 That's all going to be applied to the president's economic plan.

-This hat this was a must-win scenario.
+This was a must-win scenario.

-Now you might say, well, Hannity, they could have done better.
+Now, you might say, well, Hannity, they could have done better.

 No.